About us

 May all beings everywhere be happy and free.

-We are expecting our second this summer.
-It could be any week now.
-I thought round two would be calmer.
+We are expecting our second this summer, and it could be any week now.
+Our daughter is three, and I thought round two would be calmer.
 It is faster, mostly because I do not have six months to browse.
-I have a toddler, a registry that needs to be shorter, and a new set of questions (double stroller? reuse the infant seat? what actually fits two kids in a compact car?).
+The registry needs to be shorter, and I am back to the same questions (double stroller? reuse the infant seat? what actually fits two kids in a compact car?).

 BabyPickr is the site I wish I had when I was pregnant the first time.
 I am still building it for parents like us: busy, specific, and tired of generic advice.